-An , or a credit-based insurance score, is similar to a credit score.
+An auto insurance score, or a credit-based insurance score, is similar to a credit score.
 The main difference is that your auto insurance score predicts your likelihood of filing a claim as opposed to your odds of defaulting on a loan or line of credit.
 By analyzing years of data on credit scores and car accidents, insurers have found certain connections between financial misbehavior and motorist mistakes.
 In other words, people who are less responsible with credit are also more likely to have accidents.
 And insurance companies consider such behavioral patterns when pricing their policies.

 But your own driving record has nothing to do with your auto insurance score.
 Although your driving history won’t be used to determine your score, insurers will still consider it when they calculate your premium.
 Your score represents different components of , graded from an insurer’s perspective.
 There are just a few exceptions to this, as California, Hawaii, and Massachusetts don’t allow credit history to affect auto insurance.
 Other states may have requirements to notify you when your score is used to this way.
 It’s always helpful to contact your state government to find out your rights.

 So if you’re planning to buy or lease a car in the near future, you’ll want to understand how auto insurance scores work beforehand.
 Below, we’ll compare the most common types of auto insurance scores and offer some tips on how to check and improve your ratings.

 Comparing Common Auto Insurance Scores

 Your auto insurance score, like a credit score, is an indicator of your risk.
 And it plays a role in whether you can get approved for a or are offered a different one, as well as what you wind up paying.